haileyy444/NewsFrontend/README.md

 This project was created by Hailey D'Angelo as a modern, visual-based News website optumized for web and mobile use.
 The site utilizes a News API that requires the site to be hosted locally or purchase a production key which I have not done.
 Recordings will be attached in the project file showcasing the working local site as the API key is not attached in github for security reasons.

+# Production Link
+The production link WILL NOT WORK TO FETCH ANY ARTICLES UNLESS PAID $500 for production API_KEY but is https://newsstand-qhly.onrender.com to view basic structure and view the preloaded favorites of the testuser.

+# Entity Relationship Diagram:
+This diagram represents the structure of the database.
+It illustrates the relationships between different entities (tables) and their attributes.
+┌──────────────┐          ┌──────────────────┐
+│   Users      │          │  FavoriteArticles │
+├──────────────┤          ├───────────────────┤
+│ username      │◄────────│ user_id (FK)       │
+│ password      │         │ article_title      │
+│ email         │         │ article_url        │
+│ name          │         │ article_summary    │
+└──────────────┘          │ article_author     │
+                          │ article_published_at│
+                          └───────────────────┘

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).